gracefulife/clova-developer-guide/en/CEK/Guides/BuildClovaHomeExtension/Provide_Device_Discovery.md

-## Device discovery {#ProvideDeviceDiscovery}
+## Providing device discovery {#ProvideDeviceDiscovery}

-When a user enables an IoT service, the client app or the app paired with client device is required to provide a list of IoT devices registered to the user's account.
-When your Clova Home extension receives a [DiscoverAppliancesRequest](/CEK/References/Clova_Home_API.md#DiscoverAppliancesRequest) message from CEK (HTTPS request), it obtains a list of devices registered to the user account from the IoT service using the access token for the user's account.
-Then, your Clova Home extension returns a [DiscoverAppliancesResponse](/CEK/References/Clova_Home_API.md#DiscoverAppliancesResponse) message (HTTPS response).
-See [Clova Home message format](/CEK/References/Clova_Home_Extension_Message_Format.md) for more details on message communicated between CEK and Clova Home extension.
+When a user enables an IoT service, the client app or the app paired with the client device must provide a list of IoT devices registered to the user's account.
+When your Clova Home extension receives a [`DiscoverAppliancesRequest`](/CEK/References/Clova_Home_API.md#DiscoverAppliancesRequest) message from CEK (HTTPS request), it obtains a list of devices registered to the user's account from the IoT service using an access token for the account.
+Then, your Clova Home extension returns a [`DiscoverAppliancesResponse`](/CEK/References/Clova_Home_API.md#DiscoverAppliancesResponse) message (HTTPS response).
+See [Clova Home extension message](/CEK/References/Clova_Home_Extension_Message_Format.md) for more details on messages sent and received between CEK and a Clova Home extension.

 ![](/CEK/Resources/Images/CEK_Clova_Home_Extension_Sequence_Diagram.png)

-This is an example *[DiscoverAppliancesRequest](/CEK/References/Clova_Home_API.md#DiscoverAppliancesRequest)* message sent to a Clova Home extension.
+This is an example of a [`DiscoverAppliancesRequest`](/CEK/References/Clova_Home_API.md#DiscoverAppliancesRequest) message sent to a Clova Home extension.
 {% raw %}
 ```json
 {